-K. To appropriate the sum of \$24,000 Community Preservation Fund General Reserves for the use of the Town of Nahant to make improvements to Little Nahant Playground for the purpose of promoting recreation and the use of open space in the Town of Nahant consistent with the request by the Town of Nahant, including all incidental and related costs.
+To authorize the appropriation of \$24,000 from the available Community Preservation Fund General Reserves and Fiscal Year 2021 revenues for the use of the Town of Nahant to make improvements to Little Nahant Playground for the purpose of promoting recreation and the use of open space in the Town of Nahant.

-Supporting Statement - Little Nahant Playground is the only open space on Little Nahant and its only recreation facility for children.
-The surface of the park badly damaged in recent flooding will be repaired by a grant from FEMA.
+Supporting Statement -Little Nahant Playground is the only open space on Little Nahant and its only recreation facility for children.
+The surface of the park hadly damaged in recent flooding will be repaired by a grant from FEMA.
 The previous recreation equipment had to be removed for safety considerations.
 It will be replaced by a multipurpose jungle gym carefully selected to provide maximum utility and durability-built of recycled plastic, impervious to salt - at a reasonable cost.
 The initial grant request of \$30,000 covering replacement of deteriorated benches and tables was reduced to \$24,000 because some of that furniture was repaired, but primarily to insure that adequate funds are available to buy a high quality centerpiece jungle gym, with the hope that private donations to purchase new furniture may be stimulated by the restored equipment and active use of the park.